 Instructions

-- Once the oil is warm add the diced onions.
-Mix continuously until the onions are translucent.
+- Add olive oil to Dutch Oven and heat through.
+Once the oil is warm add the diced onions and garlic.
+Mix continuously until they are translucent.

-- Add chicken broth and bring to a boil.
+- Add in the chicken stock and bring everything to a light boil.
+Then turn the heat to a simmer.

 Your turkey sound sounds really delicious.
 I love a good soup, especially in this colder weather.